RozbehSharahi/bootstrap_grids/README.md

 # TYPO3 Extension "bootstrap_grids"

-Predefined gridelements for bootstrap: Column grids, grids for simple accordions, tabs.
+Predefined `gridelements` Bootstrap 5 content elements: column grids, grids for simple accordions, tabs.

-## Note for TYPO12
+## Note for TYPO3 12

 At the time of writing, TYPO3 12 compatibility is a work-in-progress but will be released very soon.
 In the meantime, it is possible to use the `main` branch as a dependency to install it for TYPO3 12.